mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 for the package.
 If the package has more than one source file, this comment does not need to be repeated in each of them.
-One approach for multi-file packages is to create a file named `doc.go` that only contains the comment followed by a `package` statement.
+One approach for multi-file packages is to create a file named `doc.go` that only contains the package comment followed by a `package` statement.
 Package comments should begin with the name of the package, followed by a description of its purpose.